JustinBeaudry/IceTemple/README.md

 A player starts the game with 2-3 lives.
 Gain an additional life when you beat level 4.

 PowerUps will cause the Tide to increase in power, helping you but also hindering you.
+Powerups fall from broken blocks randomly?
+YOu have to collect them with your character.

 ## Level Design